And how-to get yours to market

 #2 They Focussed On One Main feature, With A Maximum Of Two Sub-Features.

-They didn’t dilute their efforts and distract the customer.
+In their approach to building a minimum viable product, they didn’t dilute their efforts and distract the customer.
 More features at an early stage in the process actually detract from the value of a product by diluting your focus and effort.
-Some modern design and sleek screens, flows and drawings help, but it’s really about the user experience: it needs to be a simple, intuitive solution that solves the problem that hurts the most.
+Some modern design and sleek screens, flows, and drawings help, but it’s really about the user experience: it needs to be a simple, intuitive solution that solves the problem that hurts the most.

 #3 They Chose The Right Team

 Great start-ups know that they need to compensate for gaps in their experience.
 Choosing experienced mentors and collaborators who have navigated the choppy waters of startup territory, ensures valuable insights and guidance for any inexperienced team.
-These mentors have made the common mistakes already.
+These mentors have made common mistakes on the path to market already – from concept through to MLP – and those lessons are invaluable to any lean startup.

 #4 They Followed The Well-trodden Path To Market (above):